-The County has developed a process for installing sneeze guards in all probate courts on a priority basis.
+The County has installed sneeze guards in all district and county courts.
 Further, the County has purchased its own streaming service to ensure open courts.
-The County is investigating the ability to have computers or tablets at local libraries or JP courts to increase remote access for the litigants and the public and is investigating large, off-site facilities for larger trials, grand juries and jury pools when those processes restart.
+The County has installed computers or tablets at local libraries to increase remote access for the litigants and the public and has secured large, off-site facilities for larger trials, grand juries and jury pools.